MangoTeam/replication-package/implementation/web/README.md

 ## Usage

 ### Capturing
-Capturing is complicated because I couldn't get Node to open up a browser window.
-So as a consequence, we'll use `npm run-script browser` to compile Auto-Mock into a standalone script and run this script from a browser console.
+To avoid subtelties of running a web browser by commmand line, we compile and export a standalone script that is pasted into the browser.
+This is done by running `npm run-script browser`.

 This script needs to be specialized to each benchmark.
 In particular edit `Bench.ts` in the following way:
   1. Make sure that the hook at the bottom of the file calls the correct benchmark function, i.e. one of the `runXXX` functions.